nesk/ImgurKit/README.md

 This todo list currently exists to list specific aspects of the library, not all the endpoints of the [Imgur API](http://api.imgur.com/) that should be handled.

-### All classes

-* In case of overload (error >500), the requests should be resend a couple of time
-* If the overload still persists, an error should be returned through the `failure` block

 ### All models

 * Create a method to only specify the ID (will be useful later but that's pretty hard to explain with my English level...)